Kapre: Origins

 The term kapre comes from the Arabic kafir (Spanish cafre), meaning a non-believer in Arabic (usually referring to atheists/idolists).
 The term was later brought to the Philippines by the Spanish who had previous contact with the Moors, they used it to describe the indigenous Negrito ethnic groups with dark skin and features similar to Black Africans.
-This is also evident in the fact that a synonym for kapre is agtà, another name for the Aeta people.
+This is also apparent in the fact that a synonym for kapre is agtà, another name for the Aeta people.
 The modern mythical characterizations of the kapre evolved from formerly racially prejudiced portrayals of Negrito tribes by the lowland Christianized ethnic groups of the Philippines during the Spanish period.

 The first attestation of the use of the term was chapri, by Antonio Pigafetta of the Magellan expedition.
 They were described by the people of Suluan to the Magellan crew as dark-skinned, tattooed, and wore barkcloth (except for chieftains who wore a cloth headdress of silk), and had weapons ornamented with gold and large shields.

 The term cafre was also used for Papuan slaves brought to the Philippines by the Portuguese before slavery was abolished by Spain.

-Natural habitat and attire

-Kapres are said to dwell in big trees like acacias, mangoes, bamboo, and banyan (known in the Philippines as balete).
-It is also mostly seen sitting under those trees.
-The Kapre is said to wear the indigenous Northern Philippine loincloth known as bahag, and according to some, often wears a belt which gives the kapre the ability to be invisible to humans.
-In some versions, the kapre is supposed to hold a magical white stone, a little smaller in size than a quail egg.
-Should any person happen to obtain this stone, the kapre can grant wishes.
+Folk beliefs